SrujanKumar-K/Blogpost/LazyScripter/README.md

 </p>
 </details>

-After replacing the each "SET" variables with the corresponding char and doing one more replacement in Cyberchef results a clean and readable data and the whole data is available in dropdown.
+After replacing the each "SET" variables with the corresponding char and doing one more replacement in Cyberchef results a clean and readable code.
+The entire code is available in below dropdown section.

 ![image](https://user-images.githubusercontent.com/71969773/167426557-63f38839-02c6-4227-b4d1-a96acaaba16c.png)